Is Water Organic? A Doctor Answers

 The organic seal on a water bottle just means that the product contains added ingredients which are certified organic, like lemon juice.

-We don’t recommend organic water products as they tend to be overpriced and there is no medical research suggesting they’re healthier than regular water.
+We don’t currently recommend any organic water products, as they tend to be overpriced and we can't locate any clinical trials suggesting organic-certified water is healthier than regular water.